autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/getting-started-pcu.md

 You could connect to PCU via SSh either by ethernet or serial port.

-The defalut username, password and IP address of PCU is as below:
+The default username, password and IP address of PCU is as below:
 ![PCU Label](images/getting-started-pcu/pcu_label.png)

 ### SSH through ethernet